 Having been through most of a two-year GCSE course you should be able to judge your ability in the subject.
 Do not choose a subject which you have problems with.
-If the course was not offered at a lower level, then ask older students, teachers and the academic counsellors for guidance, and take advantage of the Taster Lessons as resources.
+If the course was not offered at a lower level, then ask teachers and the academic counsellors for guidance.